mscheve/ImpactLandscapes/README.md

 \* _required attribute_

 ## Acknowledgements
-Impact Landscapes was develop by M. Scheve during his thesis graduation project for the master's Data Science and Entrepreneurship at the Jheronimus Academy of Data Science ([JADS](https://www.jads.nl/?gclid=CjwKCAjws8yUBhA1EiwAi_tpEe67t-rCGWOklGZmwLknaH3mbQDmufj1ChbiHjh_J_vUnxLhs7OmJRoCni4QAvD_BwE)).
-The project was carried out through an internship at [Deloitte Consulting NL](https://www2.deloitte.com/nl/nl/services/consulting-deloitte.html), which provided financial compensation to the author.
-Special thanks go out to the supervisors R. Brussee (JADS), F. Geurts (Deloitte), and J. de Vlieg (JADS) for their guidance and support during the project!
+<p align="justify">Impact Landscapes was develop by M. Scheve during his thesis graduation project for the master's Data Science and Entrepreneurship at the Jheronimus Academy of Data Science (<a href="https://www.jads.nl/?gclid=CjwKCAjws8yUBhA1EiwAi_tpEe67t-rCGWOklGZmwLknaH3mbQDmufj1ChbiHjh_J_vUnxLhs7OmJRoCni4QAvD_BwE">JADS</a>).
+The project was carried out through an internship at <a href="https://www2.deloitte.com/nl/nl/services/consulting-deloitte.html">Deloitte Consulting NL</a>, which provided financial compensation to the author.
+Special thanks go out to the supervisors R. Brussee (JADS), F. Geurts (Deloitte), and J. de Vlieg (JADS) for their guidance and support during the project!</p>